NCIP/gdc-docs/docs/Data_Portal/Users_Guide/quick_start.md

 #### Cohort Case Table

 The case table displays a list of cases in the active cohort along with associated metadata.
 It also allows for each case to be selected with a checkbox for saving a new cohort or exporting metadata.
 All cases on the current page of the table can be selected at the same time by using the checkbox in the header.
+Note that expanding the case table, with the cohort bar pinned, may obscure the view of the analysis center or analysis tools.

 [![Cohort Table](images/CohortTable.png)](images/CohortTable.png "Cohort Summary Table.
 Click to see the full image.")